SemMTM/pinterest-clone/README.md

     - The comment counter updates automatically, reflecting the number of comments in real-time
     - CSS animations enhance interactions, making transitions smoother when comments are added, updated, or deleted
 3. JavaScript for Dynamic Commenting
-    - New comments are posted asynchronously, ensuring they appear instantly without a refresh
     - Editing a comment updates the UI in real-time, allowing users to modify their text without disrupting the page
     - Deleting a comment instantly removes it, with the counter adjusting dynamically
     - Event listeners handle user interactions, ensuring buttons and modals function as expected